Paid Parental Leave of the 500 Largest U.S. Public Companies

 Notes on data and methodology

-This database will be updated regularly.
-If your company has changed its policy or the way the policy is shared on your website, or if you have other questions or comments, please reach out to me at hillary.cookler.phd@anderson.ucla.edu.
-You can also contribute directly to my database of paid parental leave policies here.
+This database is updated regularly.
+If your company has changed its policy or the way the policy is shared on your website, you can contribute directly to my paid parental leave policy database here or reach out to me at hillarycookler@ucla.edu.
+I am also available to help your company design a paid parental leave offering that is comprehensive and competitive with peer firms.